The Family of Philip

 The money received from the sale of the property made life a bit simpler for the family of three.
 The family had a new home constructed across the street on the high side of Edgebrook to replace the old "clapboard" house.
 After Philip Fisher passed away in 1915, most of the remaining acreage was sold off, providing support for Barbara and thirteen year old Marie.
 For additional income, Barbara accepted boarders into the large house.

-Young Marie Fisher was quite a talented piano player, and by age 16 was teaching lessons to a few youngsters in the local area.
+Young Marie Fisher was quite a talented piano player, and by age sixteen was teaching lessons to a few youngsters in the local area.

 After high school, Marie left the family home to attend the Chicago Musical College.
 She studied under Maurice Aronson, a well-known piano master.
 After her schooling was complete, Marie came back to Brookline and worked as an organist in the silent film industry.
 This is where she met her husband, Jim Daugherty, who was a projectionist.
 The two were married in 1929.